Countly/countly-sdk-documentation/android/current.md

 Countly.sharedInstance().isDeviceAppCrawler();f</code></pre>
 <h2>Forcing HTTP POST</h2>
 <p>
-  <span style="font-weight:400">If the data sent to the server is short enough, the SDK will use HTTP GET requests.
+  <span style="font-weight: 400;">If the data sent to the server is short enough, the SDK will use HTTP GET requests.
 In case you would like an override so that HTTP POST is used in all cases, call the "setHttpPostForced" function after you call "init".
 You may use the same function later in the app’s life cycle to disable the override.
 This function must be called every time the app starts.</span>
 </p>
 <pre><code class="java">//the init call before the override
 Countly.sharedInstance().init(this, "https://YOUR_SERVER", "YOUR_APP_KEY", "YOUR_DEVICE_ID")